Cbyernus/SteamVR/Action-manifest.md

 * Default binding files for each controller type
 * Localized strings for each action set and action name

 This file can be located anywhere on disk under the application's install directory.
-The application tells OpenVR where the file is with the `IVRInput::SetApplicationManifestPath()` function.
+The application tells OpenVR where the file is with the `IVRInput::SetActionManifestPath()` function.
 The full path to the file must be provided; relative paths are not accepted.

 If the path to the action manifest is also set in the Steam Partner site, the two paths must match.
-If there is a mismatch, the path provided in the partner site is used, and the call to `IVRInput::SetApplicationManifestPath` returns `VRInputError_MismatchedActionManifest`.
+If there is a mismatch, the path provided in the partner site is used, and the call to `IVRInput::SetActionManifestPath` returns `VRInputError_MismatchedActionManifest`.

 # Action manifest file format
 ```JSON